-The common stock and warrants sold in this offering have not been and will not be qualified for distribution under applicable Canadian securities laws.
-Common stock and warrants may be offered to residents of Canada pursuant to exemptions from the prospectus requirements of such laws.
+The Shares sold in this offering have not been and will not be qualified for distribution under applicable Canadian securities laws.
+Shares may be offered to residents of Canada pursuant to exemptions from the prospectus requirements of such laws.

 The address of Aegis Capital Corp. is 810 Seventh Avenue, 18th Floor, New York, New York 10019.